 Dr. Alexis earned his M.D. from Harvard University in 1992.
 He was an intern and resident from 1992- 1995 at the Massachusetts General Hospital and completed his cardiology fellowship in 1998 at the Mount Sinai School of Medicine.
+He served on the faculty of the Mount Sinai School of Medicine (1998-2003) and joined the faculty of the University of Rochester in 2003 as an Assistant Professor of Medicine.
 He is Board Certified in Internal Medicine and Cardiovascular Disease.
-He served on the faculty of the Mount Sinai School of Medicine (1998-2003) and joined the faculty of the University of Rochester in 2003 as an Assistant Professor of Medicine.
-Dr. Alexis is a member of the heart failure/transplant section and his research focuses on signaling pathways that regulate transplant arteriopathy.
+Dr. Alexis is a member of the heart failure/transplant section and his research focuses on left ventricular assist devices.

 Patient Care Bio